 Training or re-training challenging or “misunderstood” horses are Lori’s specialty.
 Her natural, time honored methods work; proof by the hundreds of trophies, plaques, ribbons, buckles, tack and other awards that decorate her office.
 “It takes a lot of time and effort to communicate with a horse and “fix” their training holes, but the results are worth it.”
 Lori comments.
 Lori’s Show Students own trophy rooms echo Lori’s decades of hard work. .

-Lori’s students learn basic through advance horsemanship and sportsmanship.
-They are taught how to re-train their own horses through the three “P’s” patience, persistence and perseverance.
+Lori’s students learn basic through advanced horsemanship and sportsmanship.
+They are taught how to re-train their own horses through the three “P’s” patience, persistence, and perseverance.

 Lori was Certified Horsemanship Association Instructor of the Year.
 Lesson horse, Shurroco, was CHA’s top five lesson horse in the nation.
 Lori was also named American Riding Instructor Association top 50 riding Instructor in the United States.
 She has been nominee for the National Association of Woman in Business NAWBO Owner of the Year Bravo award.
 Rockin’ L&D Ranch received Stable Management magazine’s Top five ranch Giving Back to the community award.
 Rockin’ L&D Ranch also has been the highlighted ranch in CHA Instructor magazine and Twin Oaks Valley Equestrian Association newsletter and online.

-Lori’s diverse education background includes a Bachelors of Business Administration degree, Interior Decorating Certification and an Adult Education Teaching Credential.
-She attends various horse clinics and keeps up-dated on the latest training and coaching methods in the industry.
+Lori’s diverse educational background includes a Bachelors of Business Administration degree, Interior Decorating Certification, and an Adult Education Teaching Credential.
+She attends various horse clinics and keeps updated on the latest training and coaching methods in the industry.